-This website is all about decimal to binary.
+This site is all about decimal to binary.
 If you have asked yourself how to convert decimal numbers to binary then you have definitely come to the right place.
 To convert decimals to binary online, you most likely want to use a hassle-free tool.
-That is why you find our dec to bin converter right below, after a few words regarding the conversion.
-Also, we have a good number of examples and teach you the conversion method.
+That is why you find our dec to bin converter right below; the conversion is discussed further down.
+We have a good number of examples and teach you the conversion method.
 Read on to learn all about decimal to binary.

 Decimal to Binary Conversion